Battle of Dalrigh: MacDougalls

-The King's Field
+King's Field

 On 19 June 1306 Bruce and his army were caught unprepared in their night camp at the Battle of Methven, west of Perth, by Aymer de Valence, an English general acting for Edward I. What was left of his army retreated westwards, towards the mountains of Argyll.
 When they reached Strathfillan they found their path blocked at Tyndrum by a large force of MacDougalls, said to have numbered 1,000 men, commanded by Alexander's son, John of Lorne, also known as John Bacach-'the Lame.'
 We do not know Valence's exact location at this time, but it is likely that his army was not far to the east in pursuit of his defeated enemy.
 Unable to retreat, Bruce's little army of 300 to 500, including women, the aged, etc. and a guard of Highland men, was forced into battle in disadvantageous circumstances in western Perthshire near the border with Argyll.
 The exact site of the battle is known in Gaelic as Dail Righ-the King's Field-though it is uncertain if this was the name at the time or added afterwards by the chroniclers.
 Locals have placed the battle at a number of local place-names (Lasantulich, Dalchaisnie, Inverchaddan, and names with Sasunnaich).

 The only sources we have for the Battle of Dalrigh are pro-Bruce, and tend at every turn to put a favourable interpretation upon the King's actions.
 John Barbour has him 'boldly waiting' to engage John in battle, though 'his followers were all too few'.
 However, Bruce's army had just been defeated and would have needed time to recoup; so it is possible that the MacDougalls took him by surprise.
 Barbour provides some justification for such an interpretation, providing no description of preparations or dispositions-as he does elsewhere-, just an account of a quick and very close engagement.

 Bruce's remaining horses were killed by the MacDougall axemen, who also wounded many of his men, including Sir James Douglas and Gilbert de la Hay.
 Under considerable pressure Bruce did his best to disengage;

-They thereupon withdrew.
-In this

-There was no mark of cowardice.